JuliaDynamics/ABMFrameworksComparison/WolfSheep/DECLARATION.md

 This is an archetypical ABM implementation of traditional predator-prey-like ecosystem models in a discrete space.
 When compared to the Schelling model, this example tests the performance of handling agents of different types, as well as dynamic birth-death of new-old agents.

-There is only one size version of this model, because the scaling of the operations that scale (searching nearest neighbors) is already tested in the Schelling example.

-**Very important**: This model is not always stable.
-Depending on the initialization of the agents, the populations of sheeps and wolves may quickly go to zero.
-For this reason **this model is initialized with a single RNG seed, and the same RNG seed is used for every simulation.
-This chosen RNG seed must ensure that all populations oscillate around a stable mean value for the full duration of the simulation.**
+Two versions are simulated: a large and a small one, in the larger one the size of the grid, the number of agents, the reproduction rate of the Sheeps and the Wolves and  the growth rate of the Grass are larger.

 ## Rules of the ABM